 Did you work with editors?

 Yes.
-I worked with three editors through four different types and rounds of editing.
-Specifically, The Cyborg Tinkerer was edited by Kaitlyn Johnson (developmental editing and line editing), Jenny Sims (copyediting), and Judy Zweifel (proofreading).
+I worked with three editors through four different types and rounds of editing, including developmental editing, copyediting, and proofreading.

 Will you be offering signed copies of The Cyborg Tinkerer?